 The Research Experiences in Computational Science, Engineering, and Mathematics (RECSEM) REU site program begins in 2017.
 This site program at the University of Tennessee (UTK) directs a group of ten undergraduate students to explore the emergent interdisciplinary computational science models and techniques via a number of cohesive compute and data intensive applications.
-The RECSEM program complements the growing importance of computational sciences in many advanced degree programs and provides scientific understanding and discovery to undergraduates with an intellectual focus on research projects using high performance computing (HPC).
+The RECSEM program complements the growing importance of computational sciences in many advanced degree programs and provides scientific understanding and discovery to undergraduates with an intellectual focus on research projects on high performance computing (HPC) platforms.
 This program aims to deliver a real-world research experience to the students by partnering with teams of scientists who are in the forefront of scientific computing research at the National Institutes of Computational Sciences (NICS), the Innovative Computing Laboratory (ICL), and the Joint Institute for Computational Sciences (JICS) at UTK and Oak Ridge National Laboratory.
-After the summer program, the REU participants may choose to continue their research efforts at their home institutions to the extent practical.
+After the summer program, the REU participants may choose to continue their research efforts at their home institutions.
 Ten additional international students supported by our partner universities in Hong Kong also participate in this program.
 Together the students of RECSEM work collaboratively to achieve their research tasks, and at the same time share a unique opportunity for trading academic experiences, scientific ideas, and cultural social activities in this ten week long program.

 The application requirements are:

 - Two letters of recommendation from professors on school letterhead *